 A few weeks ago I watched The Artist.
-Since the first time I saw and read about the movie I got curious about it, especially because it was a black and white movie.
+Since the first time I saw and read about the movie, I got curious about it, especially because it was a black and white movie.
 I wasn't expecting that much from the movie but I got really impressed in the end and ended up loving it.
-The style, the story and the little dog makes it a very pleasant experience.
+The style, the story, and the little dog make it a very pleasant experience.

-So in this tutorial I decided to create a tutorial based on one of the scenes of the movie.
-The one in the very end in which there were a skyline while the 2 main characters were dancing.
+So in this tutorial, I decided to create a tutorial based on one of the scenes of the movie.
+The one in the very end in which there was a skyline while the 2 main characters were dancing.

 Open Illustrator and create a new document.
 With the Rectangle Tool create two rectangles to create the first building that will be in the center.

 Using the rectangle tool again, create a rectangle and with the Direct Selection Tool (A) modify the rectangle to sort of skew it.
 After that duplicate it and move it to the right.